imyoungmin/cs8-s20/W4/README.md

 ```

 ## Problem 7: Rock Paper Scissors Lizard Spock
 Continuing from problem 6, edit your ```roshambo.py``` file to implement an extended version of the RPS game: Rock, Paper, Scissors, Lizard, Spock.
 The rules to the game are explained in the origins of the game from The Big Bang Theory: https://www.youtube.com/watch?v=x5Q6-wMx-K8.
+The rules are also written in detail here: https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock.

 ## Additional Practice Problems
 https://docs.google.com/document/d/1345d-ENx0PqvTErIYQYBs0G_o4j4NpXBC_WJTbFrhxI/edit